Lucasmogsan/dtu-02476_mlops/reports/README.md

 > Answer:

 TODO: Yu Fan & Steven
-Both branches and PRs (pull requests) were used in this project.
-When a new feature is implemented, a new branch was created.
-Instead of everyone working on main and pushing directly to main, working on branches provided some security and
+In our project, we used both branches and pull requests (PRs).
+Whenever a new feature was in the works, we created a new branch.
+Instead of everyone making changes directly to the main branch, working on branches added a layer of security and made collaboration smoother.
+Feature branches provided a safe space for development, free from interference by other team members' changes.
+This approach was super handy for juggling multiple features at the same time – you could easily hop between branches and work on different things without any hassle.

 ### Question 10